muhammedzinwan/songs-downloader/README.md

 This project is released under the GLU 3.0 License.
 See the LICENSE file for details.

+## Disclaimer

+This software is provided for educational and research purposes only.
+The author does not endorse or promote any form of copyright infringement, piracy, or illegal use of this code.

+Users of this code are solely responsible for ensuring their use complies with all applicable local, state, national, and international laws and regulations.
+Any use of this software for downloading or processing copyrighted content should only be done with proper authorization from the content owner or within the bounds of fair use/fair dealing provisions in your jurisdiction.

+This project was created as a technical exercise to understand web technologies, automation, and media processing.
+By using this code, you agree to use it responsibly and ethically.

+The author assumes no liability for any misuse of this software or any damages arising from its use.

 ## Credits

 - Uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) for YouTube downloading
 - Uses [Mutagen](https://github.com/quodlibet/mutagen) for audio metadata handling
 - Album artwork retrieved from iTunes and Deezer APIs